dfamonteiro/blog/blog/content/posts/jindosh-riddle.md

 ## Conclusion

 I was pleasantly surprised by how well the riddle's facts mapped to python code.
 I had a lot of fun solving the riddle using constraint programming but it remains to be seen if simply solving the riddle by hand would be a quicker approach.
-It doesn't really matter, in the end: when it comes to games, the only metric that has ever mattered is whether or not you are having fun playing them.
+It doesn't really matter in the end: when it comes to games, the only metric that has ever mattered is whether or not you are having fun playing them.